barnabycollins/blog/_posts/2022-03-03-setting-up-orchestral-recordings.markdown

 Once you know what setup you're using, setting up an orchestral recording is pretty straightforward.

+# Step 0: Making sure you have everything you need
+Here's a quick checklist of what you will want to bring:
+- Microphones
+- Microphone stands
+- Recording setup (probably just a portable recorder)
+- Means of getting mains power to your recorder (probably a USB charger)
+- Battery power for your recorder (just in case)
+- XLR cables
+- Wired headphones to monitor the signal
+- (Maybe) a laptop to retrieve the recordings
+- Cable covers and/or tape to avoid trip hazards

 # Step 1: Positioning everything
 Once all the equipment is in the venue, the first order of business is to figure out where you're going to put your recorder.
 You want it to be somewhere safe,